Showing 1-20 of 182 products

-Put simply, ERP systems unite otherwise segregated processes into a central data network, helping businesses better track information while gathering insights from across the departmental spectrum.
+Put simply, ERP software unites otherwise segregated processes into a central data network, helping businesses better track information while gathering insights from across the departmental spectrum.

 Benefits of ERP software

-- Streamlined operations.
-ERP software stores and tracks data across an entire organization, from warehouse management to benefits administration.
-While many of these functions are included with default ERP solution packages, many third-party software integrations are supported as well, consolidating disparate applications into a single, unified system.
+- Streamlined business operations: An ERP solution stores and tracks data across an organization, from warehouse management to benefits administration.
+Many ERP packages provide these functions as built-in software modules, but some also offer users the option to integrate stand-alone third-party tools, thus consolidating disparate applications into a single, unified ERP system.

-- Workflow automation.
-By leveraging advancements in artificial intelligence (AI) technology (e.g., machine learning, natural language processing), ERP software can automate routine business processes and free up human capital to focus on more sophisticated tasks.
+- Workflow automation: By leveraging advancements in artificial intelligence (AI) technology (e.g., machine learning, natural language processing), an ERP solution can automate routine business processes and free up human capital to focus on tasks that require human intervention.

-- Enhanced accessibility.
-With an increasing number of cloud-based options and internet of things (IoT)-enabled functionality like smartphone access, ERP solutions offer businesses unprecedented visibility into day-to-day operations.
+- Enhanced accessibility: With an increasing number of cloud-based options and internet of things (IoT)-enabled functionality such as smartphone access, ERP applications offer businesses unprecedented visibility into day-to-day operations.
 And all that information is accessible in real time, giving users the ability to retrieve and modify data on the fly.

 Competitive advantages of using ERP software

-In a rapidly evolving technological landscape, businesses that utilize ERP software to streamline operations will reap benefits such as:
+In a rapidly evolving technology landscape, businesses that utilize an ERP software solution to streamline operations will reap benefits such as:

-- Increased operational efficiency.
-Through process automation and leaner workflow management, ERP software can significantly boost operational efficiency and productivity.
+- Increased operational efficiency: Through process automation and lean workflow management, an ERP platform can significantly boost operational efficiency and productivity.

-- Better organization.
-Data mismanagement and disorganization can stagnate a business, preventing it from reaching its full potential.
+- Better data management: Data mismanagement and disorganization can stagnate a business, preventing it from reaching its full potential.
 But with ERP software, individuals across a business can find the information they need in a single system, rather than juggling multiple tools and risking duplicate or inaccurate data.

-- Informed business decisions.
-With advanced analytics come deeper insights, giving decision-makers greater breadth of detail and a better understanding of business initiatives.
-ERP software's customizable reporting capabilities empower leaders to make more informed decisions and better position their business for success.
+- Informed business decisions: With advanced analytics comes deeper insights, giving decision-makers greater breadth of detail and a better understanding of business initiatives.
+The reporting capabilities of ERP software empower leaders to make more informed decisions and better position their business for success.

 Business sizes using ERP software

-Because of the costs and resources necessary to implement on-premise systems, ERP software has been traditionally associated with larger enterprise businesses.
-But with the increasing availability of cloud-based options and software-as-a-service (SaaS) subscription models, the typical buyer profile has expanded to include the following:
+Because of the costs and resources necessary to implement on-premise systems, ERP software has been traditionally associated with large enterprise businesses.
+But with the increasing availability of cloud computing solutions and Software-as-a-Service (SaaS) ERP subscription models, the typical buyer profile has expanded to include the following:

-- Small-business buyer (SMB).
-These are companies with 2-100 employees that make less than $50 million per year and have no IT department.
+- Small-business buyers: These are companies with two to 100 employees that make less than $50 million per year and have no IT department.

-- Midsize business buyer.
-These are also companies that have 2-100 employees and make less than $50 million a year, but they do have an IT department.
+- Midsize-business buyers: These companies also have two to 100 employees and make less than $50 million a year, but they have an IT department.

-- Large enterprise business buyer.
-These are large companies that have more than 100 employees, make more than $50 million a year and have a dedicated IT department.
+- Enterprise-business buyers: These are large companies that have more than 100 employees, make over $50 million a year and have a dedicated IT department.

-To adequately compare ERP software, it's important to understand the functionality each vendor has to offer.
-Here are the most common features found in ERP systems:
+To adequately compare ERP software solutions, it's important to understand the functionality each vendor has to offer.
+Here are the most common features found in ERP software systems:

 |Business intelligence||Uses analytics to analyze and report business data and help companies make smarter business decisions.|